All Products

 Grant a custom policy to a RAM user

-Follow these steps to use custom policies to precisely restrict a RAM user's access to and operations in Security Center.
+Follow these steps to use custom permissions to precisely control the access of a RAM user to Security Center and the operations they can perform.

 Step 1: Create a custom policy for Security Center